MiguelCamarenaAlfaro/Configure-AD/README.md

 <img src="https://i.imgur.com/HNBz67p.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-For further verification that I was successfully logged in to the correct account.
-I opened command prompt, then typed in "hostname" to verify that this was the Domain Controller Virtual Machine, and then "whoami" to verify that the output would be "thebestdomain\john_admin.
+For further verification, I was successfully logged in to the correct account.
+I opened the command prompt, then typed in "hostname" to verify that this was the Domain Controller Virtual Machine, and then "whoami" to verify that the output would be "thebestdomain\john_admin.
 </p>
 <br />